hensden/kickstart/content/other/Hotel-management-portal/index.md

 +++
-title = "Video Summarizer"
-date = 2018-11-21T02:35:05Z
+title = "Hostel Management Portal" date = 2020-07-09T02:54:11Z
 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["python","multimedia","image-processing","c++"]

 # Project summary to display on homepage.
-summary = "Created a interactive video synopsis player of a large directory various media that allows browsing and viewing"
+summary = "Multifunctional web application using the MVC framework of Web2py. "
 # Slides (optional).
 #   Associate this page with Markdown slides.
 #   Simply enter your slide deck's filename without extension.